sysprog21/vinput/README.md

 ## Prerequisite

-The following packages must be installed before building `vinput`.
+The following package must be installed before building `vinput`.

 In order to compile the kernel driver successfully, package versions of currently used kernel, kernel-devel and kernel-headers need to be matched.